Andre0n/Andre0n/README.md

 **Also use**: Windows for gaming.

-**I’m interested in**: Web development, Optimizations, Compilers, Machine Learning and Games.
+**I’m interested in**: Web development, Optimization, Compilers, Machine Learning and Games.